HGSandhagen/Genesys-ApiGenerator/Readme.md

 This will read the notification definitions and gerenate the SDK files in the target folder.

+The generator will create some files in the current directory:
+- publicapi-v2-latest.json: The swagger file downloaded from Genesys.
+- apis.json: The definition of the api calls parsed from swagger file.
+- models.json: The definition of the data models parsed from the swagger file.
+- notificationSchema.json: The definitons of the topic data read from Genesys (step 2, see avove)
+- notifications.json: The notification data parsed from the topic data.

 To generate the SDK run ```dotnet build -c Release``` from target folder.

 ## Usage